EXCLUSIVE-China's IPO-bound Didi probed for antitrust violations - sources

 The regulator is also examining whether the pricing mechanism used by Didi's core ride-hailing business is transparent enough, the three sources said.

-Didi declined to comment.
+"We do not comment on unsubstantiated speculation from unnamed source(s)," Didi said in an emailed statement.
 SAMR did not respond to requests for comment.

 In its IPO prospectus made public last week, Didi disclosed that it and more than 30 other Chinese internet companies had met with regulators, including the SAMR, in April.
 The regulators asked the companies to conduct a "self-inspection" and submit compliance commitments, it said.